 About

-Ms. Goldbrum is an advocate for LGBTQ+ individuals both in and out of the employment context.
-Ms. Goldbrum currently serves on the Board of Directors for LeGal, the LGBT Bar Association of New York, where she is the co-chair of the Women’s Committee.
-In addition, Ms. Goldbrum has participated in speaking engagements not only about LGBTQ+ employment discrimination, but also about her own experience as an LGBTQ+ attorney.
-Ms. Goldbrum is admitted to practice in New York and New Jersey, as well as the Second Circuit Court of Appeals and the United States District Courts for the Southern and Eastern Districts of New York.
+Lindsay is a vocal advocate for the LGBTQ+ community both in and out of the employment context.
+Since 2018, she has served on the Board of Directors of the LGBT Bar Association of Greater New York, where she is the co-chair of the Women’s Committee.
+Lindsay regularly speaks on panels and CLEs about LGBTQ+ employment discrimination, including her own experience as an LGBTQ+ attorney.

-Ms. Goldbrum has been named to Best Lawyers: Ones to Watch in 2023 and to Super Lawyers: Rising Stars from 2020-2022.
-Ms. Goldbrum graduated from the University of Maryland- College Park with a B.A. in both Government and Politics and Criminology and Criminal Justice, as well as a College Park Scholars concentration in International Studies.
-Ms. Goldbrum received her J.D. from Benjamin N. Cardozo School of Law, where she was a full merit scholarship recipient.
-Upon graduating, Ms. Goldbrum was awarded the Cardozo Service and Achievement Award for her dedication to the school’s clinics, volunteer opportunities, and student leadership.
+Lindsay has been named to Best Lawyers: Ones to Watch from 2023-2025 and to Super Lawyers: Rising Stars from 2020-2024.
+She graduated from the University of Maryland- College Park with a B.A. in both Government and Politics and Criminology and Criminal Justice, as well as a College Park Scholars concentration in International Studies.
+Lindsay received her J.D. from Benjamin N. Cardozo School of Law, where she was a full merit scholarship recipient.
+She was awarded the Cardozo Service and Achievement Award for her dedication to the school’s clinics, volunteer opportunities, and student leadership.

 (*Prior results do not guarantee a similar outcome.)